No matter how good you think your brand’s advertizing and marketing strategy is right now, there’s always room for improvement.

-Direct mail targets consumers in their homes.
-You just need to design an eye-catching flyer or brochure and post it out to them.
-But you can always be more creative if you want – in fact, that should be actively encouraged!
-One such example is when Skoda sent out DVDs to all of its consumers!
+To succeed with direct mail campaigns, you need to design an eye-catching flyer or brochure to grab consumers’ attention.
+However, you can always be more creative — in fact, creativity should be actively encouraged!
+One such example is when Skoda sent out DVDs to all of its consumers.

 Billboards, Train Station Ads, etc.

 Hosting a seminar will give you a platform from which you can demonstrate your industry expertise to a captive audience.
-You should also walk away having made a few handy contacts as well.
+You could also walk away having made a few handy contacts.

 How to Merge Online and Offline Brand Marketing

 If you plan your campaigns and brand marketing strategies carefully, your digital efforts can help support your offline methods, and vice versa.
-Here are a few ways to achieve a solid all-round marketing campaign that combines both:
+Here are a few ways to achieve a solid, all-round marketing campaign that combines both.

 Boost Offline Promotions with Online Call to Actions

 Do you have an upcoming TV or billboard ad launching soon?
-It might not be out in public just yet, but that’s no reason why you can’t get the public excited about it.
+It might not have been publically released yet, but there’s no reason why you can’t get the public excited about it.

 Support Offline Brand Marketing with Online Data

-Thanks to the internet, there is so much data that we can use to analyze.
-This data may come from online sources, but it can still be used to look into offline brand advertising.
-For instance, you can gain insights into the types of consumers who visit your physical stores or attend events.
+While this data may come from online sources, it can still be used to analyze offline brand advertizing.
+For instance, you can gain helpful insights by looking at the types of consumers who visit your physical stores or attend your events.

 Encourage Online Followers to Help Offline

-Some brands now run competitions online to get followers to submit designs, images, and slogans, that could be used in the company’s next offline campaign.
+Some brands now run competitions online to get followers to submit designs, images, and slogans — all of which can be used in the brand’s next offline campaign.

-How to Determine which Methods to Use
+How to Determine Which Methods to Use

-Feeling a bit overwhelmed by all the different ways you could be marketing your brand?
-There’s certainly a lot, but you shouldn’t overstretch your campaigns by trying to do them all.
-Instead, focus on a couple of different methods but make sure you do them well.
+However, make sure you don’t overstretch yourself attempting to use them all.
+Instead, it’s best to focus on a couple of different methods and make sure you do them well.

 Here are a few factors that can help you decide which offline and online brand marketing efforts to go with.

-You also need to consider what would suit your brand too.
-Some types of marketing could boost your brand identity while others might hinder it.
-If you are looking to strengthen your overall brand identity, then it could be best to go with some of the more trusted methods of marketing and advertizing.
+While some types of marketing can boost your brand identity, others might hinder it.
+If you’re looking to strengthen your overall brand identity, then it will be best to choose more trusted methods of marketing and advertizing.

 Thankfully, there are a lot of different offline and online methods you can consider.
-Once you find that sweet spot of the perfect offline/online blend, then the sky really will be the limit with your brand marketing!
+Once you find your perfect offline/online blend, then the sky really will be the limit for your brand marketing!